2005 in British music: Summary

-On 14 January pop band Busted announced that they were to split.
+On 14 January pop rock band Busted announced that they were to split.
 The band had released two albums and topped the singles chart four times.
 Other British artists who did well in the charts included The Chemical Brothers, James Blunt, McFly, Sugababes, Arctic Monkeys, Damon Albarn's Gorillaz, Oasis and Robbie Williams.
-Stereophonics earned their first number-one single with "Dakota" followed closely by their fourth consecutive number 1 album Language.
+Stereophonics earned their first number-one single with "Dakota" followed closely by their fourth consecutive number-one album Language.
 Sex.
 Violence.
 Other?.
 Kate Bush returned to the music world after a 12-year absence with the single "King of the Mountain", which became her biggest UK hit in 20 years by reaching No. 4, and was followed on 7 November by the double album Aerial, which reached No. 3 and was certified platinum.

 The Comic Relief single of the year, the double A-side of "All About You" and "You've Got a Friend" by McFly, reached the top of the chart on 13 March.
 It was knocked off by a second Comic Relief single – a reissue of Tony Christie's "Is This the Way to Amarillo" with the associated video that featured comedian Peter Kay alongside various guest stars.

 Headliners at the major festivals included: The Foo Fighters and Green Day at T in the Park; Faithless, Morrissey and R.E.M. at the Isle of Wight Festival; Feeder, Black Sabbath and System of a Down at the Download Festival; Scissor Sisters and Oasis at V Festival; Basement Jaxx and Faithless at Creamfields; New Order, Basement Jaxx, Keane and Kasabian at the Wireless Festival; Foo Fighters, Pixies and Iron Maiden at the Carling Weekend, while Glastonbury seen White Stripes, Coldplay and Basement Jaxx headline.

 The world of jazz and avant garde music lost one of its pioneers at the end of this year, with the death of free improvising guitarist Derek Bailey on Christmas Day.

 In addition to his appearance at the Pink Floyd reunion, Roger Waters released his first opera, Ça Ira.